-Observe that \eqref{E:thetaCorr} and $D^{(d)}(u_n)$ condition are about the tail dependence structure of the random vectors $(X_1,\dots,X_d)$ and $(X_1,\dots,X_{r_n})$, respectively.
-To specify the notion of tail dependence, we consider the stable tail dependence function $\ell_d$ of $(X_1,\ldots,X_d)$, which, if exists, is defined as
+Observe that \eqref{E:thetaCorr} and the $D^{(d)}(u_n)$ condition are about the tail dependence structure of the random vectors $(X_1,\dots,X_d)$ and $(X_1,\dots,X_{r_n})$, respectively.
+To specify the notion of tail dependence, we introduce the stable tail dependence function $\ell_d$ for the random variables $(X_1,\ldots,X_d)$.
+If it exists, $\ell_d$ is defined as:

 for $(x_1,\dots,x_d)\in\R_+^d$ and $d\geq 1$.
 It is easy to see that the stable tail dependence function has homogeneity of order 1: for a positive constant $a$,

 See Chapter 6 in \cite{deHaanFerreira2006} for more properties of $\ell_d$.
 The tail process introduced in \cite{BasrakSegers2009} is a commonly used tool for modeling the extremal dependence of a stationary sequence.
 Suppose that the tail process of $(X_t)$ exists and we denote the tail process by $(Y_t)$.
 Then $\ell_d$ also exists for any finite $d$ and moreover for $x_1\geq 1$,